jwerre/secrets/README.md

 # Secrets

 Synchronously retrieve all your secrets from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager) and create a tidy configuration object for your application or service.
 AWS Secrets Manager is a secure way to store sensitive information for your application.
-Instead of putting a configuration file on all your servers, particularly if you have distributed architecture, securely store them in AWS Secrets Manager and use this module to synchronously retrieve when application loads.
+Instead of putting a configuration file on all your servers, particularly if you have distributed architecture, securely store them in AWS Secrets Manager and use this module to synchronously retrieve then before your application loads.

 ## Install